IRNAS/irnas.github.io/_posts/2016-11-23-goodenoughcnc-make-for-good.md

 **Step 1: Learn about the conditions and needs in the field to respond to specific local challenges**

 We want to get a good understanding of what is happening on the ground to identify the real challenges communities in different parts of developing world and post disaster zones are facing.
 With your help we we want to pick 7 open hardware projects that are solving a specific shelter, thermal, water, waste, grow, electrical supply and health challenge, for which we’re going to optimize HybridCNC, develop and document a complete pipeline from design to finished products to ensure easy and effective local replication.
-Check [this blog post](http://irnas.eu/goodenoughcnc/2016/12/02/fabrication-for-development){:target="_blank"} to read more and get involved.
+Check [this blog post](http://irnas.eu/goodenoughcnc/2016/12/02/fabrication-for-development){:target="_blank"} to read more and to get involved.

 [![make-for-good]({{ site.url }}/post_files/make-for-good/challenges.png){: .img-full}]({{ site.url }}/post_files/make-for-good/challenges.png){: .img-open}